Lovely-XPP/Birds-Keypoints-Detection/README.md

 The repo is a bird-keypoints-detection based on Detectron 2.
 I use `labelme` as the tool to annotate pictures, which generates `json` files.
 Then, translate the `json` files to `coco` dataset by `labelme2coco.py`.
 Therefore, we can register the dataset to Detectron 2 and train the model.

+## Downloads
+Just clone the repo.

+Moreover, if you want the annotated dataset or pre-trained model, you can download them in release.

 ## Requirement